grafana/grafana/docs/sources/panels/visualizations/time-series/create-line-graphs.md

 ### Show points

-Choose when the points should be shown on the graph
+Choose when the points should be shown on the graph.

 #### Auto